BIG RAPIDS – Students are back and the campus is bustling at Ferris State University, where officials are reporting another record fall enrollment.

 “The Ferris experience is unique, and we’re pleased so many new and returning students are pursuing their education with us,” Salomonson added.
 “In this economy, the gateway to success is higher education and a degree.
 We want to make sure we’re doing our part to help the state and its residents.”

 The Ferris family is committed to its mission of ensuring educational opportunities for all students, Ferris Director of Financial Aid Rob Wirt said.
-Financial Aid has increased 11 percent from $68.2 million in Fall 2008 to $75.9 million this fall.
+Financial Aid has increased this year to accommodate the rising number of students applying for assistance.

-The growing financial need of students is why the university kicked off its [email protected] and Ferris Cares initiatives in the spring of 2009, said Vice President for Student Affairs Dan Burcham.
+The growing financial need of students is why the university kicked off its [email protected] initiative in the spring of 2009, said Vice President for University Advancement and Marketing John Willey.
+Expanding scholarship aid to give students the opportunity of a Ferris education is at the top of Ferris’ list of priorities.

 By the Numbers

-Enrollment has increased by 198 students at the university's Big Rapids campus, with 9,865 students enrolled.
-At the College of Professional and Technological Studies campus in Grand Rapids enrollment has remained stable with 225 students.
+Enrollment has increased by 66 students at the university’s Big Rapids campus, with 9,931 students enrolled.
+At the College of Professional and Technological Studies campus in Grand Rapids enrollment is 322 students, a 30 percent increase over 2009.

 “It is gratifying to see how much the programs we offer are resonating with students,” KCAD President Oliver Evans said.
 “With faculty who are professional artists and an atmosphere that promotes creativity, Kendall attracts some of the most talented young artists and designers around.”